bgando/functionalJS/closures/closureExercises.md

 ##Day 2: Closure exercises
 1. Write a function, `nonsense` that takes an input `string`.
-This function contains another function, `blab` which alerts `string` and is immediately called inside the function `nonsense`. `blab` should look like this inside of `nonsense`:
+This function contains another function, `blab` which alerts `string` and is immediately called inside the function `nonsense`. `blab` should look like this inside of the `nonsense` function:

 	```javascript
 	 var blab = function(){